Upland buzzard: Behaviour and ecology

-The upland buzzard normally found in open, high elevation regions.
+The upland buzzard is normally found in open, high elevation regions.
 While recorded at over 5000 m in elevation, the species normally nests at elevations between 1000 and 4500 m and may at times be recorded down to sea-level during the winter.
 In the montane areas it nests in habitats such as alpine meadow, upland steppe and plateaus, often foraging in these assorted grasslands and rocky areas.
 They also visit cultivation such as arable lands in both summer and winter.
 The upland buzzard is fairly typical Buteo often given to extensively soaring flights, with their wings held in quite a strong dihedral.
 The upland buzzard frequently hovers, often during hunting spells.
-Unlike many Buteos, they do not have perches usually available them while hunting so must swoop down from active flight, but may sometimes be able to make use of rocks as hunting perches.
+Unlike many Buteos, they do not have perches usually available to them while hunting so must swoop down from active flight, but may sometimes be able to make use of rocks as hunting perches.
 They will also sometimes capture insects on the ground.
-The upland buzzard is a partial migrant, often traveling minimal distances in apparent search of appropriate hunting areas.
+The upland buzzard is a partial migrant, often traveling minimal distances in an apparent search of appropriate hunting areas.
 Migration appears to be undertaken in September to October in autumn and returns in spring in March to May.
-The species is frequently recorded migrating over the Gobi desert in late October.
+The species is frequently recorded migrating over the Gobi Desert in late October.
 Wintering areas from the vagrants in Japan to southern China can be in lowland cultivation.